sedol1339/files/abstracts.md

 Tolstikhin, I., Houlsby, N., Kolesnikov, A., Beyer, L., Zhai, X., Unterthiner, T., ...Dosovitskiy, A. (2021).
 MLP-Mixer: An all-MLP Architecture for Vision. arXiv, 2105.01601.
 Retrieved from https://arxiv.org/abs/2105.01601v4

+    - We present MLP-Mixer for vision, an architecture based exclusively on multi-layer perceptrons (MLPs)
+    - While convolutions and attention are both sufficient for good performance, neither of them are necessary
+    - Channel-mixing MLPs are applied independently to image patches (i.e. “mixing” the per-location features)
+    - Token-mixing MLPs are applied across patches (i.e. “mixing” spatial information)
+    - Other components include: skip-connections, dropout, and layer norm on the channels
+    - Despite its simplicity, Mixer attains competitive results, when pre-trained on large datasets
+    - Similar to ViT, it falls slightly short of specialized CNN architectures when pre-training on models scale data

-Yin, M., Sui, Y., Liao, S., & Yuan, B. (2021).
+#compression Yin, M., Sui, Y., Liao, S., & Yuan, B. (2021).
 Towards Efficient Tensor Decomposition-Based DNN Model Compression with Optimization Framework. arXiv, 2107.12422.
 Retrieved from https://arxiv.org/abs/2107.12422v1

     - Problem: compressing CNNs with Tensor train (TT) and Tensor ring (TR) suffers significant accuracy loss
     - A new approach requires a specific training procedure